If there is one question I hear from new homeschool moms more than anything else, it is this one:

 These are the must-haves for homeschooling I would share with you if you emailed me or if we were sitting across from each other discussing what our homeschool day looks like over a cup of tea.

 5 Must-haves for Homeschooling

 We try very hard to begin our day in the Word.
 Our favorite resource is Bible Road Trip.
 This 3-year long survey of both the Old and New Testaments is written at different levels to cover all grades, and it includes a notebooking journal and wonderful list of books to supplement and engage us even more with the Bible.
 Ben also has memory verses he works on daily.

 We read every day.
 I read silently.
 Ben reads silently.
 I read aloud to Ben.
 Ben reads aloud to me.
 Reading living books is Ben’s primary mode of learning.
 We instituted the book basket idea into our homeschool when Ben was very young, and I believe this one technique is most responsible for developing his passion for reading quality literature.

 There are various ways in which we use the computer in our homeschool.
 From online video learning, such as Kahn Academy, to preparing reports with Word or Powerpoint, chances are at some point during the day, you will find Ben on the computer.

 He also uses SchoolhouseTeachers.com in a delight-directed approach to cover many electives (he’s interested in learning EVERYTHING), as well as to supplement some of our core curriculum (he really loves the history courses).
-Use the code: TRIAL to try it for one month for just $5.
+Use the code: BENANDME for a huge discount on the MONTHLY membership.